-You can loop through a named range in Excel VBA very easily.
 Looping through a named range is just like looping through a regular range.
-The advantage is you can run a loop without having explicitly reference each cell by its row and column coordinates.
-In this article, we will show how to use Excel VBA to Loop Through Named Range.
-Follow this article to be able to do that all by yourself.
+The advantage is you can run a loop without having to explicitly reference each cell by its row and column coordinates.
+We can loop through a named range in Excel VBA very easily.

-Here, as an example, you can see we used the For loop with Offset function in the VBA code to loop through a named range.
-There are other ways to do this.
-Follow the methods to learn to do by yourself.
+Here, as one example, we used the For loop with the Offset function in the VBA code to loop through a named range.
+There are several ways to do this, which we’ll demonstrate below.

 How to Launch VBA Macro Editor in Excel